-Recently, my friend Jessica over @ Out in a Pout wanted to know the potential side effects of discontinuing use of hydroquinone.
+Recently, my friend Jessica over at Out in a Pout wanted to know the potential side effects of discontinuing use of hydroquinone.
 Now, Jessica’s a beauty expert herself, so her question really made me ponder just how much the public knows about hydroquinone.
 So I started avidly researching the topic.
-Turns out there is so much to know:
+Turns out there is SO much to know:

 1.)
-Hydroquinone should be used in four-month cycles, alternating with kojic acid, azelaic acid, arbutin, and other lightening agents.
-(Especially if you have darker skin).
+Hydroquinone should be used in 4 MONTH CYCLES, alternating with kojic acid, azelaic acid, arbutin, and other lightening agents.
+(Especially if you have darker skin.)

 Hydroquinone works by inhibiting the enzyme tyrosinase, which is important in skin melanin (pigment) development.
 So for as long as you continue to use hydroquinone, you will inhibit tyrosinase, and hence pigment production.